 Sales Rank Information On Keepa Statistics

 Why is this helpful?
 Because this will help you know if the current rank/price is just a temporary thing, or if it has been similar in the past.
-In the image above, you can see the current rank is #7, which is really good.
-The average for the last 90 & 180 days is also really good!
+In the image above, you can see the current rank is #111,191, but the average rank has been much lower (better).

 What Are The Drops Shown on Keepa Statistics?

 You can also see the section called “Drops” across the bottom of the Keepa Statistics.
 Many people have wondered what it means when Keeps shows Drops in the Statistics section.